ma2shita/bingocard-spa/README.md

 # BingoCard SPA

+* May 3, 2021
+   * Vue 3
-NEW Version! (since Nov.
-19, 2017)
+* Nov.
+19, 2017

-Working on Static SPA.
+   * Base version

+Works as a Static SPA.
+You can deploy Amazon S3 and so on.

 ## Getting start

-1. image files into `assets/` (Application needs 76 images)
+1. image files into `assets/` (Needs 76 images)
 2. Adjustment `bingo_items` in `config.js`
-3. Upload any files. (e.g. Amazon S3)  or `python -m SimpleHTTPServer` and Open `player.html`, `dealer.html`
+3. Upload any files. (e.g. Amazon S3)  or `python3 -m http.server 8000`
+   and Open `player.html`, `dealer.html`

 EoT